drowne/Skunky/README.markdown

 **TO-DO**

-* Use the PCGed control points to generate a smooth curve using NURBS
+* [DONE] Use the PCGed control points to generate a smooth curve using NURBS
 * [DONE] Make the speed boost with farting
 * [DONE] Make the collectables
 * [DONE] Make a GA for the segments